pathway_heatmap() and taxa_contribution_heatmap() now validate

 is not recomputed, so model-based and ratio-based effect sizes are never

-conflated under the same column name.pathway_daa(select = ...) now reorders metadata rows to match the
+user-requested summary columns.pathway_daa(select = ...) now reorders metadata rows to match the

 reordered abundance columns.
 Previously the select branch reordered